Trauma Informed Practice Course

 Traumatised clients often need to control the flow of information they share during therapy.
 This is partly because revisiting traumatic events can be overwhelming, and clients may fear judgment or upsetting the therapist.
 A key aspect of trauma-informed care is respecting the client’s boundaries and allowing them to disclose their experiences at their own pace.
 This patient, non-judgmental approach helps build trust and encourages clients to open up when ready.

 Therapists should also be aware of trauma bonding, where clients may have complex emotional ties to their abusers.
-Understanding this dynamic is crucial in maintaining a supportive and non-judgmental therapeutic environment.
+Understanding this dynamic is crucial in maintaining a supportive and non-judgemental therapeutic environment.

 Avoiding retraumatisation is an essential component of trauma-informed practice.
 By understanding potential triggers, using assessment tools like CORE10, pre-planning the therapeutic environment, and working at the client’s pace, therapists can significantly reduce the risk of retraumatisation.
 These strategies safeguard the client’s well-being and strengthen the therapeutic relationship, fostering a safe and effective healing process.